Sex – the biological characteristics of a person when they are born, including their genitalia, chromosomes, and gonads

 Heterosexual – a sexuality in which someone is attracted to another person on the other side of the gender spectrum

 Homosexual – a sexuality in which someone is attracted to another person of the same gender

 Gay – a sexuality in which someone is attracted the another person of the same gender.
 This word is often used to describe men who are attracted to men, but increasingly so also for women who are attracted to women

 Bisexual – a sexuality in which someone is attracted to people of two or more genders.
+Some may use this in terms of being attracted to those similar and dissimilar to themselves (hence the ‘bi’ = 2).
 This term can also be used in a binary way for people who are attracted to both men and women

 Asexual – a term used to describe someone who is not sexually attracted to others

 Demisexual – a term used to describe someone who is not originally attracted to someone because of their physical appearance, but is attracted to someone because of their personality